MohamedAbuella/Planning-and-Analysis-for-Wind-Energy-in-Libya/README.md

-# Planning-and-Analysis-for-Wind-in-Libya
+# Planning-and-Analysis-for-Wind-Energy-in-Libya
-Planning and Analysis for Wind in Libya
+Planning and Analysis for Wind Energy in Libya